vortexdeveloperlabs/Filter-Lock/docs/For devs/Dispenser Locking’s Tokens.md

 This documents components that both the tokens use:

+> The question mark means that the specified thing isn't done by default not optional.
+Optional features are specified in the children (subheadings below).

 ### Delimiter

-The delimiter is a character that is not used in anywhere else in the actual token and it is used to split each part into what its respective purpose is.
-By default, this will be a newline terminator.
+The delimiter is a character or a string (sequence of characters) that is not used in anywhere else in the actual token and it is used to split each part into what its respective purpose is.
+By default, this will be a newline terminator `\n`.

+I recommend making the delimiter of your choice distinct from what is present on other proxy sites.
+For implementers of this standard, please allow the proxy site hoster to easily configure the delimiter.

-### Encoding
+### Encoding/Encryption

-Encoding prevents Filters from identifying the segments of the token through patterns The recommended encoding type for the token is XOR due it not adding any extra length due to it being a ceaser cypher, but it is ulimately up to the Filter Lock config.
-There will be a config option where you pass in your own Encoder class with the constructor being the token and it having the properties encode and decode available.
-The encoding token in the token shall be different per token.
+The encryption keys in the token shall be different per token.

+Whatever encryption algorithms you use, make sure that no characters algorithm exceed the bounds of what is allowed in a cookie or are used in the delimiter.

+You may also want to allow the proxy site hoster to specify what kind of encryption algorithm they want to use.

+#### Subsitution encryption

+> `SUB_ENCRYPTION_KEY`, `subEncrypt()`.

+They are shorthand for text subsitution-based (Ceaser Cypher-like) algorithms.
+Sub encryption should be optional, but all instances of them should be used by default.
+I recommend using XOR for this.
+These aren't meant to add any extra layer of cryptographic security.

+This is specifically for shifting the characters of the HMAC hashes, because all the can be detected by filters through searching for patterns.
+It is also used to shuffle around the numbers in the Discord Snowflake.
+This precaution adds a bit of entropy to make it more expensive to detect these tokens.

+#### Symmetrical encryption

+> `symEncrypt(`_msg_, _plaintext key_`)`.

+This is used to decrypt the Browser Fingerprints using the unhashed Network Fingerprints.
+This should be an ag..
+I recommend using blowfish with a plaintext key with no nonce.

 ### nonce

+> `Encode?(` `**nonce**` `)`

-A nonce is used to ensure these tokens are distinct, so that they can't be bruteforced easily.
+A nonce is used to ensure these tokens are distinct adding a hint of entropy, so that they can't be generated easily or conflict with other identical fingerprints.
 It is the only thing that can't be assumed easily.

-You can actually disable nonce for One-time Tokens or Perm Tokens.
+The nonce should be at the end with the exception of optional features in the tokens.
+This is because the nonce is used in most cases, but it is at the end because there is little reason to parse the nonce at the end unless you make use of the optional features yourself.

+> The length of the nonce should be easily changeable and the nonce should be easily removeable by the proxy site hoster

 ### The Discord Snowflake Tokens

 This allows you to identify who the token is for, so that you can you can revoke their tokens.

+> It should be sub encrypted because the first few numbers of the Discord Snowflake obviously won't change much over a short period of time and a number of that length can easily be detected.

 ### UNIX timestamp

 The UNIX timestamp allows for the tokens to be able to be dated, therefore allowing them to be revoked in the future or non-invasive telemetry purposes.
 It also adds a hit of entropy for bruteforcers.

-> It should be encoded because the first few digits of the UNIX Timestamp obviously won't change much over a short period of time.
+> It should be sub encrypted because the first few digits of the UNIX Timestamp obviously won't change much over a short period of time and a number of that length can easily be detected.

 ### HMAC hashing

 HMAC is a cryptographically secure hashing algorithm that is [natively supported in the browser](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/sign#hmac).
 It is used to prevent the Filter Lock hoster from deanonymizing users based on their fingerprints, while still verifying them.

+> The HMAC hash should use SHA-256 by default

 ## Tokens